 After we removed the independent rear suspension and rearend in True SStreet and replaced it with a Moser solid axle conversion, we realized that we should also make a change to the front of the car.

 We needed to have a front suspension that offered adjustability so we could dial it in to optimize the performance of the car.
 That necessitated drag racing-specific front suspension components.
-The fifth-gen Camaro is relatively new, and the pickings in regards to racing suspension pieces has been limited in recent years, leaving many drag racing street/strip enthusiasts to make do with the factory struts.
+The fifth-gen Camaro is relatively new, and the pickings in regards to racing suspension pieces have been limited in recent years, leaving many drag racing street/strip enthusiasts to make do with the factory struts.

 AFCO developed these struts to provide fifth-gen Camaro owners with better weight transfer, and the ability to lower the car up to 1-inch.
 These are designed for drag racing purposes, but they still afford the car owner the ability to drive on the street if they desire.
 Find out more right here.

 Project True SStreet Gets A New Flaming River Rack-And-Pinion – January 29, 2016

 Installing Aerospace Components’ Pro Street Brakes – January 21, 2016